What Actually is a Wrongful Death Claim?

 Although the wrongful death claim must be brought by the administrator or executor of the decedent’s estate, the decedent’s surviving loved ones can seek compensation for certain categories of damages.
 A surviving spouse or family member can seek compensation for the lost value of the deceased’s income over the reminder of his or her lifetime, in addition to the loss of the decedent’s care, companionship, and comfort.
 Funeral and burial expenses are also compensable in a wrongful death claim.
 If the court finds that the defendant engaged in wanton, reckless, or malicious conduct, punitive damages can also be awarded.
 This category of damages is intended to punish defendants for egregious behavior while discouraging others from acting in a similar fashion.Wrongful Death Lawyer Helping Families in Boston

 Navigating the legal process and bringing a lawsuit can seem incredibly stressful in the face of mourning the sudden loss of a loved one.
 At The Law Office of Barry Feinstein and Affiliates P.C., our dedicated team of legal professionals can help you understand what a wrongful death claim actually is, and seek the compensation that you may be entitled to with the help of a knowledgeable attorney.
 We represent individuals and the families of individuals who have been seriously injured or killed as the result of other people’s careless conduct in a broad range of cases.
-With clients located throughout Boston, Cambridge, Waltham, Lowell, Somerville, Newton, Dedham, Norwood, Quincy, Brookline, and Peabody, we offer a free consultation.
+We are available to serve clients in areas around Boston, Cambridge, Waltham, Lowell, Somerville, Newton, Dedham, Norwood, Quincy, Brookline, and Peabody, and we offer a free consultation.
 Call us at 1-800-262-9200 or contact us online to set up your appointment.